arian-fallahpour/2d-physics-engine/README.md

 ```

+Once you are done, import the preset in the `index.js` and include it in the list of presets in the argument of `model.loadPresets()`.

 ## Physics Objects

 The physics engine is quite robuste, and it ecompasses a variety of objects that you can play around with.